Persecution of black people in Nazi Germany

-While black people in Nazi Germany were never subject to an organized mass extermination program, as in the cases of Jews, homosexuals, Romani, and Slavs, they were still considered by the Nazis to be an inferior race and along with Romani people were subject to the Nuremberg Laws under a supplementary decree.
+While black people in Nazi Germany were never subject to an organized mass extermination program, as in the cases of Jews, homosexuals, Romani, and Slavs, they were still considered by the Nazis to be a "non-Aryan" and inferior race.
+Racially discriminatory policies, such as the Nuremberg Laws, were enforced against black people under supplementary decrees detailing that such laws not only applied to Jewish people, but also other certain ethnic minorities.
+Due to the Nazi Party's rhetoric and racial laws regarding black people, they experienced significant discrimination in civilian life.
+Under a Gestapo program, an estimated 500 Afro-Germans were sterilized, including children.
+Artistic creations by black people, such as jazz music, were subject to censorship in Nazi Germany.

 Background

-Even before World War II, Germany struggled with the idea of African mixed-race German citizens.
+Before the events of World War II, Germany struggled with the idea of African mixed-race German citizens.
 While interracial marriage was legal under German law at the time, beginning in 1890, some colonial officials started refusing to register them, using eugenics arguments about the supposed inferiority of mixed-race children to support their decision.
 By 1912, this had become official policy in many German colonies, and a debate in the Reichstag over the legality of the interracial marriage bans ensued.
 A major concern brought up in debate was that mixed-race children born in such marriages would have German citizenship, and could therefore return to Germany with the same rights to vote, serve in the military, and could also hold public office as full-blooded ethnic Germans.

-After World War I, French occupation forces in the Rhineland included African colonial troops, some of whom fathered children with German women.
-Newspaper campaigns against the use of these troops focused on these children, dubbed "Rhineland bastards", often with lurid stories of uncivilised African soldiers raping innocent German women, the so-called "Black Horror on the Rhine".
-In the Rhineland itself, local opinion of the troops was very different, and the soldiers were described as "courteous and often popular", possibly because French colonial soldiers harboured less ill-will towards Germans than war-weary ethnic French occupiers.
-While subsequent discussions of Afro-German children revolved around these "Rhineland Bastards", in fact, only 400–600 children were born to such unions, compared to a total Black population of 20,000–25,000 in Germany at the time.
+After World War I, French occupation forces in the Rhineland included black troops from France's colonies in Africa, some of whom fathered children with German women.
+Newspaper campaigns against the use of these troops focused on these children, dubbed "Rhineland bastards", often with lurid stories of uncivilized African soldiers raping innocent German women, the so-called "Black Horror on the Rhine".
+In the Rhineland itself, local opinion of the troops was very different, and the soldiers were described as "courteous and often popular", possibly because French colonial soldiers harbored less ill will towards Germans than war-weary ethnic French occupiers.
+While subsequent discussions of Afro-German children revolved around these "Rhineland Bastards", only 400–600 children were born to such unions, compared to a total Black population of 20,000–25,000 in Germany at the time.

-In Mein Kampf, Hitler described children resulting from marriages to African occupation soldiers as a contamination of the white race "by negro blood on the Rhine in the heart of Europe."
-He thought that "Jews were responsible for bringing Negroes into the Rhineland, with the ultimate idea of bastardising the White race which they hate and thus lowering its cultural and political level so that the Jew might dominate."
+In Mein Kampf, Adolf Hitler described children resulting from marriages to African occupation soldiers as a contamination of the white race "by negro blood on the Rhine in the heart of Europe."
+He thought that "Jews were responsible for bringing Negroes into the Rhineland, with the ultimate idea of bastardizing the White race which they hate and thus lowering its cultural and political level so that the Jew might dominate."
 He also implied that this was a plot on the part of the French since the population of France was being increasingly "negrified".